 Pro Tip: As with any cleanse or spa treatment, it’s important to moisturize afterwards!
 Be sure to oil your board after treating it to one of the cleanses above.

 In addition to properly washing and drying your board, there is no better treatment than making sure your board is well oiled.
 Your board comes oiled and ready to use; however, it will need regular oiling every 3 weeks.
 Feel free to oil sooner if it starts to feel dry.

-What You Need: A clean, dry dishtowel and food-grade mineral oil
+What's Needed: A clean, dry dish towel and food-grade mineral oil (or beeswax)

 Step 1.
-Apply the mineral oil using a clean, dry dishtowel.
-Start with one teaspoon of the oil and evenly spread over the entire board using the dishtowel.
-Make sure to apply the oil on the sides and grooves of the board, add more oil if needed.
+Start with a few ounces of oil and spread it evenly over the entire board using your dish towel.
+Wanna live a little?
+Try using your hands to spread the oil; it’s like finger painting for adults only without the pressure of color theory, plus it’s great for the cuticles.
+Either way, make sure to rub the oil on the sides and grooves of the board, adding more oil as needed.
 Flip the board over, and repeat the application on the reverse side.

 Step 2.
 Leave the oil to absorb into the wood for several hours, or overnight if possible.

 Step 3.
-Remove excess oil using a dry, clean cloth, and wipe off any remaining oil so the board does not feel greasy.
+Lastly, wipe off any remaining oil using a dry, clean cloth, so the board does not feel greasy.

 We're here to assist you and help with caring for your board.
 Here's a few ways to reach us.